danielbarter/personal-website-code/content/markdown/CV.md

 - **C++** : Language of choice for programs which need to run fast.
 Good debugging skills.
 Some of my favorite libraries and tools: sqlite, gsl, openMPI, valgrind, gdb, gprof.
 - **Python** : Scripting language of choice.
 Comfortable with the python/C interface and core parts of the python scientific computing ecosystem: numpy, scipy, matplotlib, jax.
 - **Haskell** : Language of choice for writing compilers and interpreters.
 Very comfortable with all the core abstractions and the C FFI.
 - **Nix** : Package manager of choice.
 Nix Lets me say with certainty that my software will run on any computer connected to the internet.
-Check out my [NixOS configuration](https://github.com/danielbarter/nixos-config) which specifies all my Linux machines, from laptops to a desktop with an Nvidia GPU that is able to use the official Nvidia drivers for scientific computing and vfio passthrough for windows virtualization.
+Check out my [NixOS configuration](https://github.com/danielbarter/nixos-config) which specifies all my Linux machines.

 ## Papers